Flotek Industries: Flying Under The Radar Now, But Maybe Not For Long (NYSE:FTK)

 The companies combined in a cash ($25 million) and stock transaction that gave FTK 100% ownership of JP3.
 Data acquisition is a growth business that spans both upstream and downstream applications.
 JP3 has been in business since 2012 and brings an installed basis of over 60 national and international corporate clients.

-One point made in the call today was this is an ongoing business that should be accretive immediately to earnings and should not require a big capital boost to roll out.
+One point made in the call today was this is an ongoing business that should not require a big capital boost to roll out.
+It is therefore a reasonable assumption with the synergy between the two, this acquisition could be quickly accretive to earnings.
+Time will tell.

 What is remedial stimulation?

-Note: Editor’s note: This article was modified to clarify that the JP3 acquisition could be quickly accretive to earnings, rather than immediately accretive, as originally stated.